carpaltunnel/MongoDB-ACDS/commands-and-queries.md

     People who own more than X number of vehicles Number of pets (0, 1, or more than X)
     People in an age range with a certain hobby
+    Number of people in a state
+    List of unique email addresses
+    Average/min/max age of people who enjoy a particular hobby Most popular hobby
+    Most popular favorite color

 # Geo Index/Queries